 With Steady, you can offer your members exclusive access to podcast episodes or early access so they can be the first to hear your latest content.

-We have built a feature that allows you to make certain audio files available exclusively to your members: the audio RSS feed.
+We've built a feature that allows you to make certain audio files available exclusively to your members: the audio RSS feed.

 How to activate the individual Audio RSS Feed for your Steady project

 Log in to Steady and go to general settings.
 Scroll down to "Do you have a podcast?", click on "Activate audio RSS feed for podcasters", and then "Save".
 You only need to do this once.

 Next, create a post with your podcast episode on your Steady page.
 Here's how:

 Log in to Steady and and click on New Post under Posts.

 Layout your post the way you want it.

 Add your podcast episode (by uploading the audio file or embedding externally hosted episodes) – there are three different ways to do this:

 In the options at the bottom of the screen, click on +, then on the microphone icon and select the audio file.

 Simply drag and drop the file into the editor.